 Press Releases

-Back before the Internet was a thing, press releases were the premiere option for industries and businesses to spread awareness when it comes to their brand, but that necessitated an arduous process of planning and green lights for both approval and publishing.
+Back before the Internet, press releases were the premier option for industries and businesses to spread awareness about their brands.
+This necessitated an arduous process of planning and green-lighting both approval and publishing.

 This also requires you to know the right people, which can be difficult for small businesses.

-Doing it all online allows you to forgo a lot of the red tape and save a bunch of pretty pennies, in addition to allowing your news to reach far more people thanks to the innate ease of access and viral nature of the Internet.
+Doing it all online allows you to forgo a lot of the red tape and save a bunch of pretty pennies.
+In addition, thanks to the Internet’s innate ease of access and viral nature, your news can reach far more people.

 Be smart about your keyword placements, and do your best to avoid stuffing.
-Nobody likes reading a clumped-up mess of the same words, and you don’t want to get flagged for keyword stuffing.
+Nobody likes reading a clumped-up mess of the exact words, and you don’t want to get flagged for keyword stuffing.

 Put in some effort when it comes to the media.
 People generally appreciate a picture of you, your logo or anything relevant to your business.
 A video would be a massive plus since it delivers your message more entertainingly.